smontanari/smocker/README.md

 ## Backend adapters
 sMocker is configured by default to use [Sinon.JS](http://sinonjs.org) to stub out server responses, and such setting should be fine for most cases.
-However, if the javascript framework you're using provides its own XMLHttpRequest wrapper, that could cause some issues with SinonJS (which implements its own Fake XHR version), and your tests may not work properly.
+However, if the javascript framework we're using already provides its own XMLHttpRequest wrapper, that could cause some issues with SinonJS (which implements its own Fake XHR version), and our tests may not work properly.
 That is why sMocker comes with a few mock backend variations, or *adapters*, that are actual implementations on top of different mocking frameworks.
-Currently there are three adapters you can choose from:
+Currently there are three adapters to choose from:

 Adapter | Library (tested version) | Implementatation
 ------- | ------- | ---------------- |